 Do the vast majority of motorcycle accidents involve two moving vehicles?

-Yes.
-However, 25 percent of motorcycle driver deaths are as a result of running into fixed objects.
+- Yes.
+However, 25 percent of motorcycle driver deaths are a result of running into fixed objects.
 Car crash deaths rank at about 18 percent.

 Does my motorcycle need to have turn signals?

 - No. Turn signals are not mandatory on motorcycles in Texas.
 They would neither pass nor fail during an inspection.